Belsat TV: Belarus

+Russia

+In autumn 2024, Belsat was designated as an "undesirable organization" in Russia.

-Attitudes of the European Union and USA
+European Union and others

-The European Parliament has urged the European Union to support Belsat in four separate resolutions.
-On January 20, 2011, the Parliament stressed the need to support Belarusian independent media, including Belsat TV.
-Euro MPs called on the European Commission “to support, with all financial and political means, the efforts of Belarusian civil society […] and non-governmental organisations in Belarus to promote democracy and oppose the regime”.
+The European Parliament has urged the European Union to support Belsat in several resolutions.
+On 20 January 2011 the Parliament stressed the need to support Belarusian independent media, including Belsat TV.
+MEPs called on the European Commission “to support, with all financial and political means, the efforts of Belarusian civil society […] and non-governmental organisations in Belarus to promote democracy and oppose the regime”.
 The resolution also called on the commission to halt ongoing cooperation and to withdraw its assistance provided to Belarusian state-owned media.
+On 31 July 2023 the European Parliament passed a resolution in which it asks the European Commission and the Member States, to strengthen Belarusian media outlets, including Belsat TV.

-On October 20, 2004 US president George W. Bush signed into law the Belarus Democracy Act, which authorized sanctions against the Belarusian government and its leaders, while allowing for support of and financing to groups, NGOs, and individuals who supported and worked towards democratic and free press goals.
+On 20 October 2004 US president George W. Bush signed into law the Belarus Democracy Act, which authorized sanctions against the Belarusian government and its leaders, while allowing for support of and financing to groups, NGOs, and individuals who supported and worked towards democratic and free press goals.

 In January 2012, US president Barack Obama signed the Belarus Human Rights and Democracy Act, which amended the 2004 Act and outlined the main priorities for American foreign policy on Belarus, as well as support for independent media, including Belsat TV.

 In April 2019, the OSCE condemned the search of Belsat's Minsk offices.
 In May 2019, Harlem Désir, the OSCE Representative on Freedom of the Media, expressed his disappointment and concern regarding the ongoing practice of imposing penalties on journalists working without accreditation in Belarus.
 This came in reaction to six Belsat journalists who had been sentenced to hefty fines.